-Button ferns like a moderately moist, fertile yet well-drained soil and placed in a bright location with no direct sun but also in partial shade.
+Round Leaf Fern likes moderately moist, fertile yet well-drained soil medium and placed in a bright location with no direct sun but also in partial shade.
 Provide sun protection during the hot midday sun.

 If growing this fern in a frost-prone area, protect the crown using dry winter mulch.

 It requires a peat-based potting mix, with one part perlite and two parts peat moss.